 - Can be clear or opaque (tan colored-pouch) and is odor-proof. - Is available with or without a filter.
 A filter helps release and deodorize gas.
-If you have a pouch with a filter, you will need to cover the filter while swimming, bathing or showering.
-(Covers are provided with systems that have a filter.) - Can be closed with an integrated pouch closure (ConvaTec's InvisiClose® option) or with a clip. - Comes in drainable and closed-end options.
+If you have a pouch with a filter, you will need to cover the filter while swimming or showering.
+(Covers are provided with solutions that have a filter.) - Can be closed with an integrated pouch closure (ConvaTec's InvisiClose® option) or with a clip. - Comes in drainable and closed-end options.
 Drainable pouches allow the stool to be drained from the pouch periodically through the day.
 This option is recommended for patients who have loose, liquid stool or semi-formed stool that can be unpredictable.
 You cannot drain closed-end pouches.
 Instead, these pouches are simply removed, placed in a sealable plastic bag and discarded after use.
-This option is recommended for patients who have thick, formed stool that is more predictable.

-Should be emptied when one-third to one-half full.
+This option is recommended only for patients who have thick, formed stool that is more predictable. - Should be emptied (or changed if you have selected a closed-end pouch) when one-third to one-half full.
 Do not allow your pouch to fill up all the way.
 A full pouch can pull away from the barrier or skin due to the added weight.
 It can also cause bulging under your clothes.